-This view is supported by Bilal Philips (1990) who demonstrates that all the eponyms had the Qur'an and the Prophet's authority in common as their primary sources of Islamic law.
-Islamic law and the Prophetic injunction in relation to it are of further interest when discussing areas of contention and commonality amongst the eponyms.
-Jackson (1993) expounds that al-Shâfi'î, in his book al-Risâla, elaborates about the issue of the Prophetic legislation being binding, even on matters about which the Qur'an did not comment; an example of the view held by all the madhâhib consistently.
+binding, even on matters about which the Qur'ân did not comment; an example of the view held by all the Madhâhib consistently.
 However, when the Prophet's activities or more specifically, those that have a bearing on the derivation of Islamic law are analysed, nuances begin to emerge.
-To clarify the point, examine the roles of the Prophet Muhammad as a messenger, muftî, judge and head of state (Imâm).
-These four roles all have a direct relevance to derivation of law, namely and respectively, verbatim communications from Allâh (messenger role); issuance of fatwa (muftî role); judicial rulings (role as judge); and discretionary rulings (the right of veto as head of state).
-In terms of the madhâhib, the view of Mâlik and al-Shâfi'î in this context was that the majority of the Prophet's actions constituted fatwa in his role as muftî, whereas the view of Abû Ḥanîfa was that his (the Prophet Muhammad's) actions were decrees in his role as the head of state.
-This nuance seems insignificant, but upon closer examination, the resultant effect can yield very divergent outcomes in terms of the ruling that is passed (Jackson, 1993).
-The eponyms differed on aspects such as ijtihâd, qiyâs, 'urf and so on, but, even these differences seem largely based on emphasis rather than substance, though an extensive number of published works have deconstructed the differentiations over the past century.
+To clarify the point, examine the roles of the Prophet Muhammad as Messenger, Muftî, Judge (Qâdi) and Head of State (Imâm) (Randeree, 2009).
+These four roles all have a direct relevance to derivation of law, namely and respectively, verbatim communications from Allâh (messenger role); issuance of fatwa (Muftî role); judicial rulings (role as Qâdi); and discretionary rulings (the right of veto as Head of State).
+In terms of the Madhâhib, the view of Mâlik and al-Shâfi'î in this context was that the majority of the Prophet's actions constituted Fatwa in his role as Muftî, whereas the view of Abû Ḥanîfah was that his (the Prophet Muhammad's) actions were decrees in his role as the Head of State.
+This difference appears immaterial, but upon closer examination, the resultant effect can yield very divergent outcomes in terms of the ruling that is passed (Jackson, 1993).
+The eponyms differed on aspects such as Ijtihâd, Qiyâs, 'Urf and so on, but, even these differences seem largely based on emphasis rather than substance, though an extensive number of published works have deconstructed the differentiations over the past century.

 Melchert (2001) outlines the most important transformations of mainstream jurisprudence in the first three centuries of Islam.
-At the outset, rational speculation was overshadowed by the use of textual sources, namely, the Qur'an and hadîth.
-Furthermore, hadîth reports from the Prophet took precedence over reports from Companions and the later authorities particularly within Sunni Islam, with Shi'i jurisprudence relying more evidently on reports from imâms.
-The reliance on hadîth texts quickly brought into light the issue of chains of narration (isnad) and personal qualities of transmitter (rijâl).
-Thus, information was filtered based on the reliability of transmitters as well as frequency of narration and other tools at the disposal of scholars.
+At the outset, rational speculation was overshadowed by the use of textual sources, namely, the Qur'ân and Ḥadîth.
+Furthermore, Ḥadîth reports from the Prophet took precedence over reports from Companions and the later authorities particularly within Sunni Islam, with Shi'i jurisprudence relying more evidently on reports from Imâms.
+The reliance on Ḥadîth texts quickly brought into light the issue of chains of narration (Isnad) and the personal qualities of Ḥadîth transmitters (Rijâl).
+Thus, information was filtered based on the reliability of transmitters as well as their frequency of narration, and other tools at the disposal of scholars for the discernment of Hadîth.

 The next stage was highly significant given the context of this paper, that is, personal schools, such as the four schools of Islamic law, winning superiority over regional schools, such as the Kufan or Medinese schools.
 Thus jurisprudents were no longer identified as being from a geographical region or centre of learning, but rather by their allegiance to a founder or teacher of Islamic law.
 Hallaq (2001) expounds this topic to claim that, in fact, neither did geographic schools exist, nor did they transform to personal schools, but rather, the transformation was "from individual juristic doctrines to doctrinal schools."
-This, again, is a challenge to Schacht's work, whose major argument on the subject, in his book "An Introduction to Islamic Law", was that legal scholarship came together around geographical centres.
+This, again, is a challenge to Schacht's work, whose major argument on the subject, in his book, An Introduction to Islamic Law, was that legal scholarship came together around geographical centres.
 Schacht, as cited by Hallaq (2001: p.
-2) says, into them...
-This transformation of the ancient schools into personal schools ... was completed about the middle of the third century of the hijra."
+2) says,

-"The bulk of the ancient school of Kufa transformed itself into the school of the Ḥanafîs, and the ancient school of Medina into the school of the Mâlikîs, and the ancient schools of Basra and of Mecca, respectively, became merged
+"The bulk of the ancient school of Kufa transformed itself into the school of the Ḥanafīs, and the ancient school of Medina into the school of the Mâlikîs, and the ancient schools of Basra and of Mecca, respectively, became merged into them...
+This transformation of the ancient schools into personal schools ... was completed about the middle of the third century of the Hijra."